khaled-sec/Home-SOC-Environment/02-Active-Directory-Domain-Setup/README.md

 ![image.png](assets/image1.png)

-Joined the Windows 10 client to the domain using the `Administrator@SERVER.LOCAL` .
+Joined the Windows 10 client to the domain using the `Administrator@SERVER.LOCAL` format.

 ![image.png](assets/image2.png)